100% of all profits from LLL go to funding the One Room (un)Schoolhouse and other projects we love.

 As we looked around we knew we didn’t want to emulate a life of deprivation and scarcity or alarmist thinking.
 No, we wanted abundance and positivity.
 We wanted connection and joy.
 So, we set out to find our own way.

-And now we’re rocking the house.
-We make a living as farmers and cultural creatives over at Tierra Soul Urban farm & Guesthouse.
+And now we make a living as farmers and cultural creatives over at Tierra Soul Urban farm & Guesthouse.
 We are able to stay home with our kids and have manifested a world where hundreds of people each season come to experience the magic of Lazy-Lady Living.